-It is important to note two points at the P-Q curves of the turbines and inverters: one at maximum active power output, and one at zero active power output.
-The point at maximum active power output correlates closely the capacitor bank size since the dynamic MVAr loss across collection is maximum.
-It is rare that a renewable project needs a reactor bank at full power output to meet the PF requirement.
-The reason for this will be shown in 5.
+It is important to note two points at the P-Q curves of the turbines and inverters: One is at the maximum active power output, and the other is at the zero active power output.
+The point at the maximum active power output correlates closely to the capacitor bank size since the dynamic MVAr loss across the AC power collection is maximum.
+A renewable project rarely needs a reactor bank at full power output to meet the PF requirement.
+The reason for this will be shown in Appendix.
 The zero active power output correlates with the reactor bank size.

-Some old technologies of turbines and inverters have zero MVAr capability at zero active power output.
-This leads to some charging MVAr at the POI due to cable charging current under no wind or no solar irradiance conditions.
-Some IAs require that the project offsets charging MVAr, and in this case a reactor bank is the cheapest solution.
+Some old technologies of turbines and inverters have zero MVAr capability at the zero active power output.
+This leads to some charging of the MVAr at the point of interconnection (POI) due to cable charging current under no wind or no solar irradiance conditions.
+Some interconnection agreements (IAs) require that the project offsets charging MVAr, and in this case a reactor bank is the cheapest solution.

 Tap Changer Adjustment

-This section discusses MPT and WTT (ISU in case of solar or storage projects), tap changer setting selection.
-Transformer tap changer setting selection is heavily influenced whether the project has an MPT equipped with OLTC or DETC.
-Both are given in the subsections below.
-We will use the wind project data in the 7 to guide this discussion.
-The wind project in the 7 has three MPTs.
+This section discusses the main power transformer (MPT) and the wind turbine transformer (WTT) (or inverter step-up transformer (ISU) in case of solar or storage projects), The transformer tap changer setting selection is determined based on whether the project has an MPT equipped with an on-load tap changer (OLTC) or a de-energized tap changer (DETC).
+Both are discussed in the subsections below.
+We will use the wind project data in the appendix to guide this discussion.
+The wind project in the appendix has three MPTs.
 The project also has two turbine types: one is a 4.2 MW turbine and the other one is a 2.0 MW turbine.

 DETC

 In this section, it is assumed that the MPTs have DETCs instead of OLTCs.
 Several power flow cases should be performed to determine the optimum DETC tap settings of the MPTs and WTTs when the project is producing 100% output.
 These power flow cases should correspond to various POI voltages.
-Optimum DETC settings would allow the project to meet the PF requirement at the POI for the widest possible voltage range.
+Optimal DETC settings would allow the project to meet the PF requirement at the POI for the widest possible voltage range.
 In this case, the ISO or TSO must determine the maximum scheduled voltage.
-Assume this is 1.03 Vpu for now.
+Assume this maximum voltage is 1.03 Vpu for now.

 An iterative approach is used to reach optimum DETC settings.
 The iterative approach utilizes various power flow cases until the optimum DETC setting is reached.
 The first such case is a power flow case with all DETCs at the nominal tap position (1 Vpu:1 Vpu turns ratio) while maintaining the